mukulsomukesh/file-sharing-app/README.md

 <a href="https://file-sharing-application.netlify.app/" target="blank">
         <img src="https://img.shields.io/static/v1?style=for-the-badge&message=Want to see live preview »&color=1BB91F&logo=Bluefly&logoColor=FFFFFF&label=" alt="Bluefly-Clone" />
     </a>
-<p> The File Sharing App allow user to Signup/Login & upload files from your device and protect them with a password.
+<p> The File Sharing App allow the user to Signup/Login & upload files from their device and protect them with a password.
 Sharing files is as simple as sharing a link, allowing others to access and download the file with ease.

  </p>